aws-deadline/deadline-cloud-for-vred/DEVELOPMENT.md

 1. Python 3.11 or higher.
 We recommend [mise](https://github.com/jdx/mise) if you would like to run more than one version of Python on the same system.
 When running unit tests against all supported Python versions, for instance.
 2. The [hatch](https://github.com/pypa/hatch) package installed (`pip install hatch`) into your Python environment.
 3. A supported version of VRED Pro or VRED Core with valid bring your own licensing (BYOL).
+4. **GPU Requirements** (for worker tests): NVIDIA GPU with 4GB+ VRAM and driver 553.xx recommended.
-4. (Optional) ImageMagick for tile assembly testing (download from [imagemagick.org](https://imagemagick.org/script/download.php)).
+5. (Optional) ImageMagick for tile assembly testing (download from [imagemagick.org](https://imagemagick.org/script/download.php)).
-5. A valid AWS Account.
+6. A valid AWS Account.
-6. An AWS Deadline Cloud Farm to run jobs on.
+7. An AWS Deadline Cloud Farm to run jobs on.
 We recommend following the quickstart in the Deadline Cloud console to create a Queue with the default Queue Environment, and a Service Managed Fleet.

 **Important**: VRED requires **bring your own licensing (BYOL)**.
 Ensure you have valid VRED licenses available for both development and production render farm usage.